 - Prepare for Tests – Adequate SAT and TOEFL scores are necessary for acceptance into college.
 There are many ways to prepare for these tests.
-Along with speaking, writing and reading English – there are online resources and preparation classes available to prepare for these tests.
+Along with speaking, writing and reading English, there are online resources and preparation classes available to help prepare.

 - Course Selection – Take rigorous courses throughout each year of high school.
 LMH offers many advanced, honors and advanced placement courses.
 School counselors can serve as a support for course selection.

 - International students who regularly associate with native English speakers can score higher on the SAT and TOEFL.
 Many international students make the serious mistake of spending most of their time speaking their first language with students from their own country.